-The Partnership asks Congress to exercise oversight over the activities of federal agencies to ensure insurance regulatory powers remain reserved to the states.
-In addition, The Partnership asks Congress to support legislation to require more unity among U.S. international insurance representatives and to direct U.S. representatives to demand more transparency and accountability in international standard setting.
+Additionally, The Partnership asks Congress to exercise oversight over the activities of federal agencies to ensure insurance regulatory powers remain reserved to the states.
+The Partnership further asks Congress to encourage regular consultation between state and federal officials on insurance matters and to direct U.S. representatives to demand more transparency and accountability in international standard setting.